guilhermehas/guilhermehas.github.io/agda-posts/add-small-step-reduction.lagda.md

 ```

 The biggest difference of this reduction is `papp`, that
-do two reductions at the same time.
+does two reductions at the same time.
 It can run faster in a multi core computer.

 ## Multi step